-AMPCFM has appointed AMP Capital Investors Limited (ABN 59 001 777 591, AFSL 232497) as the investment manager of the Fund and is referred to in this document as 'AMP Capital', 'AMPCI', 'we' or 'us'.
+AMP Capital Investors Limited (ABN 59 001 777 591, AFSL 232497) (Investment Manager) remains the investment manager of the Fund, and is referred to in this document as 'the Investment Manager', 'we' or 'us'.
+Dexus has also recently entered into a conditional agreement to acquire the Investment Manager, with completion of the acquisition expected to occur following receipt of a required regulatory consent.